 The career opportunities available after completing an education certificate will depend on the graduate’s previous education and experience.
 Many use the certificate to take a state licensing exam, either to become a kindergarten-through-12th-grade teacher or a school principal.
 Education certificates can also be useful for teachers interested in moving into policy or research roles in local, state, and federal governments.
 Other programs are used by practicing teachers to deepen their curriculum and cement their role in their current school.

-Attending an accredited school is one of the best decisions that a student can make.
+Attending an accredited school is one of the best and most important decisions a student can make.
 Accreditation is a designation awarded to a school for complying with a set of academic and personal support standards.
-Students who need financial aid, hope to earn certification or licensure as a teacher, and who may want to attend graduate school or transfer credits must attend an online school that is accredited.
+Students who need financial aid, want to earn certification or licensure as a teacher, attend graduate school, or transfer credits must attend an accredited school.
 All individuals seeking a teaching credential must attend an education program that is recognized by their state’s board of education.

-Education graduates who plan to become a teacher or an administrator (e.g., principal or superintendent) in a public school district will need to follow the proper procedure to become licensed before they can begin working.
-Each US state has its own set of licensing or certification requirements, so it's best to check with your particular state before embarking on a path to become an educator or administrator.
-In general though, educators and administrators must earn an accredited degree, have professional experience, and pass at least one competency exam.
+Education graduates who plan to become teachers or administrators (e.g., principal or superintendent) in a public school district will need to follow the proper procedure to become licensed before they can begin working.
+Each state has its own set of licensing or certification standards for educators and administrators, so students should check their state’s department of education website for requirements.
+In general, educators and administrators must earn an accredited degree, have professional experience, and pass at least one competency exam to become licensed.

 Specific details about licensing and certification requirements for public school teachers can be found in our guide to teaching degrees.
 The licensing process for public school principals is more rigorous than the process for obtaining a teaching certificate, as administrators are expected to have advanced leadership skills and knowledge about operating a school or school district.
 To become a principal, most states require candidates to have a master's degree from a regionally accredited school, a teaching certificate, and at least three years of teaching experience.

 To become the superintendent of a school district, some states require that applicants have a current principal or teaching license and a certain number of years of experience in each professional role.
 Superintendents may also be required to complete a superintendent preparation program as well as an accredited master's degree program with a superintendent focus before they can take a licensing exam.
-After passing the exam, they may be eligible for an initial superintendent certificate for a certain number of years before they must renew their certification.
+After passing the exam, they may be eligible for an initial superintendent certification for a certain number of years before renewal.